Key-people-banner-new_3600x1680_acf_cropped

 Lumpy skin disease virus (LSDV) transmission routes remain largely uncharacterised, particularly in the newly emergent regions of the Middle East and Europe, and this hampers development of effective and proportionate control programmes.

-The aim of work package 4 (WP4) is to elucidate the routes by which LSDV is transmitted from cattle to cattle and farm to farm and to assess their relative importance in LSD epidemiology.
+The aim of work package 4 (WP4) was to elucidate the routes by which LSDV is transmitted from cattle to cattle and farm to farm and to assess their relative importance in LSD epidemiology.

 • LSD-Image_1260x840_acf_cropped